Eyepea/API-Hour/README.rst

 License
 -------

-api_hour is offered under the MIT license.
+API-Hour is offered under the MIT license.

 Origin
 ------